mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 * If the failure relates to a slave connection
   *     If the master connection is still active, the master connection will be used immediately.
         The query that was read-only will be relaunched and the connector will not throw any exception.
-        A “failover” thread will be launched to attempt to reconnect a slave host.
+        A "failover" thread will be launched to attempt to reconnect a slave host.
         (if the query was a prepared query, this query will be re-prepared before execution)
   *     If the master connection is not active, the driver will attempt to create a new master or slave connection with a [connection loop](#connection-loop). if any connection is found, the query will be relaunched, if not, an SQLException with sqlState like “08XXX” will be thrown.
 * If the failure relates to a master connection, the driver will attempt to create a new master connection with a [connection loop](#connection-loop), so the connection object will be immediately reusable.<br>
-  *     If there is no active transaction if a new master is found, query will be executed transparently. if no new master connection is found, an SQLException with sqlState like “08XXX” will be thrown.
-  *     If there is an active transaction
-        if a new connection is retrieved, an SQLException with sqlState like “25S03” ("invalid transaction state-transaction is rolled back") will be thrown. if a no new master connection is retrieved, an SQLException with sqlState like “08XXX” will be thrown.
-A connection pool will detect SQLException due to connection error (SQLState begin with "08"), and this connection will be discarded.
+  *       on failure, an SQLException with be thrown with SQLState "08XXX".
+If using a pool, this connection will be discarded.
+  *       on success,
+    *       if possible query will be relaunched without throwing error (if was using a slave connection, or was a SELECT query not in a transaction for example).
+    *       if not possible, an SQLException with be thrown with SQLState "25S03".
-* If after the connection loop no connection has been established, the connection will be marked as closed.
+* When throwing an SQLException with SQLState "08XXX", the connection will be marked as closed.
-* A “failover” thread will be launched to attempt to reconnect failing connection.
+* A “failover” thread will be launched to attempt to reconnect failing connection if connection is not closed.

 It’s up to the application to take measures to handle SQLException.
-See details in [[#application-concerns|application concerns].
+See details in [application concerns](#application-concerns).

 #Connection loop
 When initializing a connection or after a failure, the driver will launch a connection loop the only case when this connection loop will not be executed is when the failure occurred on a slave with an active master.